Zentyal: Protocols Plugfest

 In May 2015, Zentyal organized with Microsoft's sponsorship the first Protocols Plugfest in Europe, aimed at open source communities and technology companies to present, test and discuss technical issues and content around open protocols and interoperability.

 Bankruptcy and trial

 In 2016 Zentyal S.L. filed for bankruptcy.
-In 2019 Zentyal CEO, Ignacio Correas, was found guilty of funds embezzlement.
+In 2019 Zentyal CEO, Ignacio Correas, was found guilty of fund embezzlement.